deepennyway/weavers-almanac/src/setting/five-strings.md

 byline: synxiec
 type: chapter
 weight: 2
+artist: sin
+art: tale of 5 strings.png
+arttext: "A distant village on the other side of a dried out, cracked lakebed."

 ---

 Every culture shares stories that inspire courage, share knowledge, and teach wisdom.
 Among those stories is one about a drought, the five weavers that brought rain to end it, and the wisdom they left for those who would come after them.